DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - note that subjects can be users, programs, processes, services, computers, or anything else that can access a resource (OSG-9 Chpts 8, 13)
 - 2.4.2 Data Collection
   - One of the easiest ways of preventing the loss of data is to simply not collect it
-  - The **data collection guideline**: if the data doesn't have a clear purpose for use, don't collect it, and don't store it; this is why many privacy regulations mention limiting data collection
+  - **Data Collection Guideline**: if the data doesn't have a clear purpose for use, don't collect it, and don't store it; this is why many privacy regulations mention limiting data collection.
+Providing consent, or agreeing to data collection and use, is important in many data collection scenarios and may be required by law.
 - 2.4.3 Data location
-  - **Data location**: in this context, refers to the location of data backups or data copies
+  - **Data Location**: in this context, refers to the location of data backups or data copies
   - If a company's system is on-prem, keeps data on-site, but regularly backups up data, best practice is to keep a backup copy on site and backup copy off-site
   - Consider distance between data/storage locations to mitigate potential mutual (primary and backup) damage risk